ovotech/cloud_sql_backup/README.md

 # cloud_sql_backup
 [![CircleCI](https://circleci.com/gh/ovotech/cloud_sql_backup/tree/master.svg?style=svg&circle-token=80b72848ac9c5222d1b58b480a261b83ad8cc1e3)](https://circleci.com/gh/ovotech/cloud_sql_backup/tree/master)

 This is a bash script that can be used for backing up GCP Cloud SQL instances.
+It works by restoring an existing GCP managed backup to a new ephemeral db instance, and exporting an SQL dump from there into a GCS bucket.

 ## Install

 The `cloud_sql_backup.sh` script can be used on its own, or in a [Docker image](https://hub.docker.com/r/ovotech/cloud_sql_backup) we've prepared.

+### Pre-requisites

+1. An automated or on-demand GCP managed backup.
+Go [here](https://cloud.google.com/sql/docs/mysql/backup-recovery/backing-up) for help enabling.
+2. The host running the script runs must have these tools installed:

+    - cut
+    - date
+    - gcloud
+    - head
+    - sed
+    - tr

 ## Configuring